-Objective #2: To determine that the reporting effectiveness between management of the School System and the Board of Education communicates the status of SPLOST projects to ensure that legislative, regulatory and organizational goals, and objectives are achieved.
+Objective #2: To determine that the reporting effectiveness between management of the School System and the School Board communicates the status of SPLOST projects to ensure that legislative, regulatory and organizational goals, and objectives are achieved.

-Procedures: Mauldin & Jenkins discussed the policies and procedures for communication with the Board with the Coordinator of Audits.
-Per this discussion, the Chief Financial Officer discusses the status of SPLOST projects at each Board meeting.
-The Chief Financial Officer's roles include oversight, monitoring and reporting to the Board.
+Procedures: Mauldin & Jenkins discussed the policies and procedures for communication with the School Board with the Coordinator of Audits.
+Per this discussion, the Chief Financial Officer discusses the status of SPLOST projects at each School Board meeting.
+The Chief Financial Officer's roles include oversight, monitoring and reporting to the School Board.
 He maintains an excel spreadsheet of receipts based on the Department of Revenue website posting of monthly distributions and amounts spent by category (technology, textbooks, etc.).
-The Chief Financial Officer makes monthly updates to the spreadsheet and prepares more detailed reporting to the Board.
-Additionally, Board members contact the Coordinator of Audits and/or the Chief Financial Officer periodically throughout the month to inquire as to the status of the various projects.
-Mauldin & Jenkins reviewed copies of the Agendas for the Board meetings during FY 2019, and noted that most all included a section for "SPLOST Update".
+The Chief Financial Officer makes monthly updates to the spreadsheet and prepares more detailed reporting to the School Board.
+Additionally, School Board members contact the Coordinator of Audits and/or the Chief Financial Officer periodically throughout the month to inquire as to the status of the various projects.
+Mauldin & Jenkins reviewed copies of the agendas for the School Board meetings during FY 2021, and noted that most all included a section for "SPLOST Update".
 Additionally, Mauldin & Jenkins noted details of the Chief Financial Officer's SPLOST Update are documented in the minutes.

-Results: Based on the results of the inquiries made and review of agendas and minutes of the Board meetings, management of the School System has an effective method in place to communicate with the Board in regard to the financial and construction status of each project to ensure that legislative, regulatory, and organizational goals and objectives are achieved.
+Results: Based on the results of the inquiries made and review of agendas and minutes of the School Board meetings, management of the School System has an effective method in place to communicate with the School Board in regard to the financial and construction status of each project to ensure that legislative, regulatory and organizational goals and objectives are achieved.